 LSV's standard managed account investment management fee schedules are listed below.
-Fee schedules differing from these standard annual fee schedules, including performance fees and various other terms, may be negotiated on a client by client basis.
+Fee schedules differing from these standard annual fee schedules, including performance fees and various other terms, may be negotiated on a client-by-client basis.
 All fees are calculated and payable in arrears.
-Other parameters of the fee calculation method may vary on a client by client basis and are set forth in the written agreement with each client.
+Other parameters of the fee calculation method may vary on a client-by-client basis and are set forth in the written agreement with each client.
 Typically, clients are billed one fourth of the annual fee on a quarterly basis, based on the total market value of a client's account on the last day of each quarter.
 Total market value is typically determined using the assets from LSV's portfolio accounting system, the client's custodian's calculations, or calculations sent by clients.
 LSV's fees are exclusive of custody fees, brokerage commissions, transaction fees, and other transaction-related costs and expenses which are incurred by the client.
 See Item 12 - Brokerage Practices for further information regarding LSV's brokerage practices.
 Such charges, fees and commissions are exclusive of and in addition to LSV's fee, and LSV does not receive any portion of these commissions, fees, and costs.

 The minimum account size ranges from \$10 million to \$100 million.
-On a client by client basis, LSV may accept smaller investments.
+On a client-by-client basis, LSV may accept smaller investments.

-U.S. Small Cap Value U.S. Small/Mid Cap Value Assets (millions) Fee (BPs) Assets (millions) Fee (BPs) \$0-25 75 \$0-25 70 Next \$25 65 Next \$25 60
+U.S. Small Cap Val ue U.S. Small/Mid Ca ap Value Assets (millions) Fee (BPs) Assets (millions) Fee (BPs) \$0-25 75 \$0-25 70 Next \$25 65 Next \$25 60

+Additional amounts over \$50 55

-U.S. Mid Cap Value U.S. Large Cap Value
+U.S. Mid Cap Value

-Assets (millions) Fee (BPs) Assets (millions) Fee (BPs)
+Assets (millions) Fee (BPs)

-First \$25 60 \$0-25 60
+First \$25 60

-Next \$25 50 Next \$25 50
+Next \$25 50

 Next \$50 40

 Next \$100 35

-Additional amounts over er \$200 30 Next \$50 40
+Additional amounts ov rer \$200 30

-Next \$100 35

-Additional amounts over \$20 0 30

 Europe Value

 Global Value

-Japan Large Cap Valu e Equity
+Japan Large Cap Value Equity

-International Large C ap Value U.S. Enhanced Index
+International Large Cap Value

-Assets (millions) Fee (BPs) Assets (millions) Fee (BPs)
+Assets (millions) Fee (BP 's)

-\$0-25 75 \$0-100 30
+\$0-25 75

-Next \$25 65 Next \$300 25
+Next \$25 65

-Next \$50 55 Additional amounts over \$40 0 20
+Next \$50 55

-Additional amounts ove er \$100 45
+Additional amounts over \$100 45

-Global Concentrated Value Equity

-Global Concentrated Value Equity

-International Concentrated Value Equity

-Global Small Cap Value

-Europe Small Cap Value Equity

-Japan Small Cap Value Equity

-Australia Small Cap Value Equity

-Canada Small Cap Value Equity

-International Small Cap Value

-Assets (millions) Fee (BPs)

-\$0-25 100

-Next \$25 90

-Additional amounts of over \$50 80
+Global Concentrated Value Equity International Concentrated Value Equity Global Small Cap Value Europe Small Cap Value Equity Japan Small Cap Value Equity Australia Small Cap Value Equity Canada Small Cap Value Equity International Small Cap Value Assets (millions) Fee (BPs) \$0-25 100 Next \$25 90 Additional amounts over \$50 80